An allegorical description of Destination Tags purpose and function

 In the above example, putting a name on the package is optional the same way sending XRP to an account used by one person doesn't need a DT.

-XUMM accounts will commonly be held by a single individual so sending XRP to that account does not need a DT.
+XRP Ledger account managed with XUMM will commonly be held by a single individual so sending XRP to that account does not need a DT.

 If that package-with-no-name scenario occurred at an organization with a large number of people, a lot of time and effort would be wasted trying to find the intended recipient.
 It's possible they may never be found.